 - hair curl

 If you don’t take medication (such as minoxidil or finasteride) or undergo a low level of laser therapy, you may continue to experience hair loss in nontreated areas of your scalp.

-It’s important to discuss the expected outcome with your surgeon and develop realistic expectations.
+Discussing the expected outcome with your surgeon and developing realistic expectations is important.
 Get additional information on hair transplants and their costs here.